-- I carried out preparatory work (I found out when there are the least people in the office, so as not to interfere, clarified the data about allergies among the staff for choosing detergents, tracked the points where more garbage accumulates and installed bigger baskets in them);
+- I did the preparatory work (I found out when there are the least people in the office, so as not to interfere, clarified the data on allergies among the staff for choosing detergents, tracked the points where more garbage accumulates and installed larger baskets in them);

 - I found a counterparty with cheaper tools;

 - I took up cleaning, taking into account all the knowledge I had gained.